LinkedEarth/LeapFROGS/slides/chapter4_01_data.md

 <h3>Why is this important? </h3>

-Sharing your data in publically accessible repository enables other (and yourself) researchers to use your original data for reprocublity and replicability studies or extend your findings.
+Sharing your data in publicly accessible repository enables other (and yourself) researchers to use your original data for reproducibility and replicability studies or extend your findings.

 ---